 Petra is the ancient capital of the Nabatean kingdom.
-The origin of the Nabateans is uncertain, however it is generally admitted that they were native from the shores of the Persian Gulf.
-They were specialized in the trade of oriental products, traveling from a culture to another trough Middle and Near East till the Mediterranean Sea.
-They decided to partially settle in the region of Petra, essentially for political reasons: in a world dominated by Western social and political models, they realized that creating an entity similar to a kingdom with a main city will allow them to maintain their existence.
-Nevertheless the Nabateans remained fundamentally nomads.
+The origin of the Nabateans is uncertain.
+It was thought that they were native from the shores of the Persian Gulf, but they also could originate from South Jordan itself.
+They were specialized in the trade of oriental products and especially frankincense, traveling from a culture to another between Arabia and the Mediterranean Sea.
+They partially settled in the region of Petra starting from the 2nd century BC, essentially for political reasons: in a world dominated by Western social and political models, creating an entity similar to a kingdom with a main city allowed them to maintain their existence.
+Nevertheless the Nabateans partly remained nomads.

 For their main settlement, the Nabateans chose a location the access of which was protected by a narrow rocky fault with 1.8 km of length, the Siq.
 Experts in water systems, the Nabateans brought water till the middle of the city with a channel dug in the rock all along the Siq.